darkstoregh/faq/index.md

 ### What is the FastAF referral program?

-Your unique referral code will discount $20.00 off a new users order with a subtotal of $35.00 or more.
+Your unique referral code will discount $20.00 off a new users order.
 In addition to giving your friends a discount you will also accrue $20.00 of referral credit once their order is delivered.
 You can find your referral code in your account settings.

 ### Where do I enter my friends referral code?